 Where the registration institution fails to provide written notice of non-acceptance as required, the application is deemed accepted.
 The first working day after the notification time limit expires is the date of acceptance of the registration.

 Article 18.
 Review principles.
 After accepting an application, the registration institution shall conduct reasonable and prudent review of the accuracy of the data description, the compliance of the data source, and the clarity of the Data Property Rights.
 The registration institution may require the applicant to supplement supporting materials and, where necessary, verify with interested parties or other relevant subjects.
+Where the registration applicant is unable to supplement supporting materials and the registration institution is unable to verify through lawful channels, the registration may be terminated.

 Article 19.
 Accuracy review of data description.
 When reviewing the accuracy of the data description, the registration institution shall focus on whether the data name is concise, accurate, and unambiguous.
 The data name shall, in principle, include time, region, sector, content, and data type.